 Sweden, Denmark promise help as SAS seeks $1.3 bln in new funds

-SAS said it was also seeking support from the government of Norway, which sold the last of its shares in SAS in 2018.
-Shares in SAS were up 3.4% at 1029 GMT.
+SAS said in May it was in talks with shareholders to raise funds.
+Sweden and Denmark have already guaranteed a 3.3 billion Swedish crown credit facility for the carrier.
+The airline said it was also seeking support from the government of Norway, which sold its last shares in the company in 2018.
+Prime Minister Erna Solberg said she had rebuffed an approach from Sweden and Denmark regarding ownership.

+"They would like to share the bill with someone, but we've sold out of SAS," Solberg told public broadcaster NRK.
+Shares in SAS rose in early trade but eventually gave up their gains to close 1.4% lower.

-SAS reported losses before tax for the February-April quarter roughly three times the size of its loss a year earlier.
+SAS reported losses before tax for the February to April quarter roughly three times the size of its loss a year earlier.
 Sweden said its support was conditional on SAS setting tougher emissions goals as part of its new operating model.

 "Let me be clear, Sweden will only go in with capital to SAS if clear, quantitative targets for reduced emissions are set in line with the Paris Agreement's 1.5 degree goal," Financial Markets Minister Per Bolund told reporters at a news conference. ($1 = 9.3748 Swedish crowns) ($1 = 9.7026 Norwegian crowns) ($1 = 0.8892 euros)